decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 In accordance with the [initial DAO proposal for Linked Wearables](https://governance.decentraland.org/proposal/?id=14e76cc0-2bc7-11ec-ac84-77607720a240) (previously called: Third Party Wearables) and the last approved [Draft Proposal with final definitions](https://governance.decentraland.org/proposal/?id=f69c4d40-aaaf-11ec-87a7-6d2a41508231), this document will serve as documentation to cover all the relevant details around the Linked Wearables feature.

-This document is mostly oriented for representatives of Third Parties that want to give their communities the ability to don their NFTs as wearables when strolling through Decentraland.
+This document is mostly oriented for representatives of Third Parties that want to give their communities the ability to wear their NFTs as wearables when strolling through Decentraland.

 # What are Linked Wearables?